BirchBoy/BirchTF2twitchBot/README.md

 ## This is still under construction

-Many things are still incomplete.
-This document is a good example of that.
+Many things are still incomplete, and this document is a good example.
 Please be patient while I work out the kinks.

-Missing feature:
+Missing features:

 - Async on commands
 - Easy custom commands